grafana/loki/tools/lambda-promtail/README.md

 ## Limitations
 - Error handling: If promtail is unresponsive, `lambda-promtail` will drop logs after `retry_count`, which defaults to 2.
-- AWS does not support passing log lines over 256kb to lambdas.
+- AWS CloudWatch [quotas](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) state that the event size is limited to 256kb. `256 KB (maximum).
+This quota can't be changed.`